X

 Introduction

-This tutorial will walk you through running a simple Apache Spark ETL job using Cloudera Data Engineering (CDE) on Cloudera Data Platform - Public Cloud (CDP-PC).
+This tutorial will walk you through running a simple Apache Spark ETL job using Cloudera Data Engineering on Cloudera Public Cloud.

 Prerequisites

-• Have access to Cloudera Data Platform (CDP) Public Cloud with a Data Lake running.
+• Have access to Cloudera Public Cloud with a data lake running.

 • Basic AWS CLI skills

-• DEAdmin: enable CDE and create virtual clusters
+• DEAdmin: enable Data Engineering and create virtual clusters

 • DEUser: access virtual cluster and run jobs